totalspectrum/spin2cpp/doc/c.md

 ```
 will not work: the double levels of ".address.streetnum" will fail.

-#### Union initializers

-Union initializers are not properly implemented yet.

 ## Preprocessor

 Flex C uses the open source mcpp preprocessor (originally from mcpp.sourceforge.net), which is a very well respected and standards compliant preprocessor.